A Visit to Negril Jamaica

 If you do not know how to sail, or how to captain a catamaran - you can buy lessons!
 If you do not know how to use SCUBA, they have PADI certifed instructors who can teach you how to use the equipment and take you on a mine-dive.

 Jeremy took a SCUBA introduction class held by PADI Certified Divers at the Resort.
 You can see by his expression, that he enjoyed it!
+The Resort Diving Team is very highly qualified & trained, and were as good (or better) than any other group I have ever dived with.

 This is the drill where you sink to the bottom of the pool, you remove all of your equipment including the mouthpiece and then you put all your gear back on.
 This drill demonstrates to the students how to manage an equipment emergency while underwater.